|A not uncommon memorial post card for "P C Stephens" veteran of the Anglo-Zulu War and 22 year veteran of the

 He was granted Good Conduct Pay three times: 15 December 1879, 23 April 1882 and 23 April 1884.

 Stephens mustered out of service on 14 December 1889 at Fort Rowen, Gosport with 12 years of service.

 His wife Sarah Ann Cooke was born in Cape Colony, South Africa around 1858.
 They were married in Cape Town,

 South Africa on 16 January, 1883.
 Two children, Edith Sarah and William Thomas where born in South Africa in 1883

 and 1885 respectively.
 In the 1891 census of Leicester they are show having two additional sons, Joseph and Charles.

 In 1901 they are shown having a second daughter, Florence.

 He must have been very well liked and respected by the people of Leicester as thousands lined the streets to watch his

-According to Victorian and Edwardian Leicestershire from old photographs By Iona Cruickshank, Gilbert Allen
+According to Victorian and Edwardian Leicestershire from old photographs By Iona Cruickshank and Gilbert Allen

-Chinnery Stephens was nicknamed "Tubby" by the people of Leicester.
+Chinnery, the apparently jovial Stephens was affectionately nicknamed "Tubby" by the people of Leicester.